leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 ![Custom Domain Heroku ](/assets/uploads/custom_domains_heroku_screenshot.png)

 #### Add the target to your DNS provider.
+After you add a custom domain with Heroku, Heroku will provide you a DNS record.
+Add this record to your domain's DNS configuration.
 Here’s an example of what that might look like with NameCheap as a DNS provider.

 ![DNS target](/assets/uploads/cname_screenshot.png)

 #### Complete the Setup of Expedited CDN or the CDN of your choice.

 Typically at this point you will be prompted by your CDN provider to add additional DNS records to start using the CDN.
-Expedited CDN with Heroku sets most of this up for you.
+Expedited CDN with Heroku will provide a set of prompts to configure the service.
 The first step is to select the Heroku domain you would like to use with the CDN.

 ![Select Domain](/assets/uploads/select_domain_screenshot.png)